Javernaut/ffmpeg-android-maker/README.md

 If you need to build only some of these ABIs, you can do so by specifying a [flag](https://github.com/Javernaut/ffmpeg-android-maker/wiki/Available-script-arguments#desired-abis-to-build).

+The default Android API version used to compile these binaries is **19**, as the minimum supported by the Android NDK r24.
+However, with NDK r23 it is still possible to have it **16**.
+Some external libraries (like libvpx) require to use higher API - **21**.
+This is explained at this [WIKI page](https://github.com/Javernaut/ffmpeg-android-maker/wiki/Available-script-arguments#android-platform-version) in more details.

 ## Supported host OS

 Regardless of the OS you use, you need to setup it before executing the script.
 Please follow the instructions in [Requirements](#Requirements) section.